averrin/director/README.md

 - right click on tag opens a color picker
 - click on "visible/hidden" tag in a selection card toggles visibility

+## Supported actions
+It's not going to be MATT's alternative, so actions are pretty basic
+- Execute trigger [requires MATT]
+- Toggle visibility
+- Hide
+- Show
+- Kill [only for tokens]
+- Revive [only for tokens]

 ## Integrations
 * Tagger [required]
 * Monk's Active Tiles Triggers